MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 * Of course you can keep your Setup class if you want (and it is still encouraged to initialize everything there)!
 * There is now also a singleton for Setup on all platforms, which you can use to ensure MvvmCross is running!

+The main work on all this changes was done by [@nickrandolph](https://github.com/nickrandolph) and [@martijn00](https://github.com/martijn00).
+Well done guys!

 ### AppStart

 The way apps start with MvvmCross has now become much cleaner.
-MvxAppStart is now called automatically on all platforms.
+MvxAppStart is now called automatically by the framework uniformly.
 This means you can safely delete your initialization code on platforms like iOS (the framework now will also create the key window for you).

+In case you are using a custom AppStart, it is recommended that you make it inherit from the newly added `MvxAppStart` class.

 If you are wondering now whether it's possible to add some customization to that, the answer is YES.
 In the same class where you used to run your own AppStart, there is now a virtual method called `RunAppStart` that you can override.
 And going further on that direction, if what you need is to make sure you provide a correct hint to your AppStart, then you only need to override the new method called `GetAppStartHint`.
 Sweet, ah?
 All thanks to the MvvmCross Core Team.

+_Note:_ In case you have a custom AppStart, watch out!
+The method `Start` has been made protected and it's now called `Startup`.

 ### Plugins